amon28/Kits-Plugin/README.md

 /kits view (kit name)
  - allows you to see what items are in the kit.

+# plans
+- Makes every kit have a permission
+- Custom names on items
+- Enchants
+- Remake the whole plugin to use forms

 # How To Install (recommended to have DevTools)
 ●1.Download the plugin.
 ●2.Go to Pocketmine folder.